 4.6.1.
-Target 4 - Reduce the CO_2 emanating from ground-based transport from 126 CO_2 equivalent kilotonnes per year in 2008 to 120 by the end of 2013
+Target 4 - Reduce the CO2 emanating from ground-based transport from 126 CO2 equivalent kilotonnes per year in 2008 to 120 by the end of 2013

-Rationale Definition CO 2 is a primary cause of climate change.
-This target reflects the Mayoral commitment to reduce CO 2 emissions in London by 60 per cent from 1990 levels by 2025.
-TfL have produced an indicative trajectory for each borough to achieve this.
-The trajectory for Kensington and Chelsea would show a reduction from 126 kt to 105 kt but this has not taken into account the impact of removing the WEZ.
-Kilotonnes (kt) of CO 2 emanating from ground-based transport per year.
-Where applicable this includes emissions emanating from trunk roads, motorways, railways and airports (ground based aviation) Evidence Our baseline figure of 126 kt is currently the third lowest of all London Boroughs.
+Rationale CO is a primary source of alimete abarras.
+This target reflects the Mayoral $CO_2$ is a primary cause of climate change.
+This target reflects the Mayoral target to reduce $CO_2$ emissions in London by 60 per cent from 1990 levels by 2025.
+TfL has produced an indicative trajectory for each borough to achieve this.
+The trajectory for Kensington and Chelsea would show a reduction from 126 kt to 105 kt in the interim but this has not taken into account the impact of removing the WEZ.
+Definition Kilotonnes (kt) of $CO_2$ emanating from ground-based transport per year.
+Where applicable this includes emissions emanating from trunk roads, motorways, railways and airports (ground based aviation).
+Evidence Our baseline figure of 126 kt is the third lowest of all London Boroughs.
 However, it is 12 per cent higher than the 112 kt figure for 2005, the most recent previous data available.
+The Mayor's Transport Strategy states that emissions in the range of 5.3 million tonnes to 4.6 million tonnes will be required to meet the 2025 target.
+A range is given to reflect the range in estimates of the scale of reductions required for the transport sector and it is recognised that the relative contribution of each sector (e.g. transport, housing, industry) will vary with some sectors having more scope to make reductions than others.
 TfL's Integrated Impact Assessment of the removal of the WEZ estimates that it will increase transport based CO2 emissions by five per cent which will become apparent in the later milestone years.
+Our long-term target is based on the upper point of the range of required transport sector CO2 emissions (i.e. 5.3 million tonnes), with an allowance made for the increased emissions expected as a result of the removal of the WEZ, equating to 120 kt by 2013 and 70 kt by 2025.
+This represents a 44.4 per cent reduction between 2008 and 2025 and is closely aligned to TfL's indicative trajectory.
 Our relatively low baseline figure and the latest trend, coupled with the impact of the removal of the WEZ mean that meeting TfL's indicative interim trajectory is very unlikely.
-However, our and TfL's proposals to mitigate the impact of the removal of the WEZ should lead to improvements in the longer term.
-Data Source GLA London Energy and Greenhouse Gas Inventory (LEGGI) and made available by TfL Base 2008 value - 126.00 CO 2 equivalent kt Interim Target End 2013 - 120.00 CO 2 equivalent kt (2012 value) Long-term target End 2025 - 70.00 CO 2 equivalent kt Key Actions - Council School, Workplace and Residential Travel Planning Encourage more walking and cycling Continue to demand resident parking permit-free and car-free development Encourage the location of developments to minimise the need to travel Continue to support Car Clubs across the borough Investigate the provision of further electric vehicle charging points Continue to work towards cleaner vehicle fleets Continue to work with TfL to reduce traffic emissions by smoothing traffic flow and optimising road network efficiency Key Actions - Other TfL - work to mitigate the impact of removing the WEZ, Smarter Travel initiatives and support to encourage cycling and walking, continue to work with us to reduce traffic emissions by smoothing traffic flow and optimising road network efficiency, continue to work towards cleaner vehicle fleets, encourage bus operators to introduce cleaner buses Council Contractors and Partners - continue work towards cleaner vehicle fleets Links to Objectives Objective 4 - to reduce transport - related air pollution and carbon dioxide emissions is closely linked to this particular target.
-Objectives 2, 3, 5, 7 and 8 will also help us achieve it.
-Risks Reduced funding The impact of removing the WEZ and general increases in traffic levels are greater than those forecast
+However, our and TfL's proposals to mitigate the impact of the removal of the WEZ mean that meeting the should lead to improvements in the longer term.
+Significant improvements in vehicle efficiency coupled with take up of biofuels and low carbon vehicles (including electric vehicles) will be required to meet this target.
+These are largely dependent on actions by others including national government.
+Data Source GLA London Energy and Greenhouse Gas Inventory (LEGGI) and made available by TfL Base 2008 value - 126.00 CO 2 equivalent kt Interim Target End 2013 - 120.00 CO 2 equivalent kt Long-term target End 2025 - 70.00 CO 2 equivalent kt